space-hippie0/pyhton_noob_stuff/password_generator/README.md

->> a password generator more than random enough for regular folk
+>> a password generator, more than random enough, for regular folk